DocsGetting started

 Set up your .env file

-Set up your .env file with your Anthropic (or OpenAI) API key and GitHub API token.
+Set up your .env file with your GitHub API token.

 cp .env.example .env